macedo6000/stock-analysis/README.md

 ![](./Resources/2017_Table.png) ![](./Resources/2018_Table.png)

-#### VBA Analysis
+#### VBA Code Execution Time
-The initial VBA code to conduct the Green Stock Analysis was created with the purpose of looping throught the dataset to retrieve the information needed to make a decision, but was not time efficient in processing the code.
+The initial VBA code to conduct the Green Stock Analysis was created with the purpose of retrieve the information needed to make a decision, but was not time efficient in processing the code.
+The code for 2017 and 2018 took 0.84375 and 0.78125 seconds to process, respectively.

 ![](./Resources/VBA_Challenge_2017.png) ![](./Resources/VBA_Challenge_2018.png)

-Refactoring the code enabled the code to not only retrieve data but to retrieve data much faster than the original VBA code.
+Refactoring the code enabled it to not only retrieve data but to retrieve data much faster than the original VBA code.
+The time for the refactored code to process for 2017 and 2018 took 0.0625 and 0.0390625 seconds, respectively.
+The processing time decreased by 0.78125 for 2017 and 0.7421875 for 2018.

 ![](./Resources/seconds_refactoredcode_2017.png) ![](./Resources/seconds_refactoredcode_2018.png)

 ## Summary
+Based on this analysis, refactoring the code processes the original script at a much faster rate than the initial time it took to process.
+However, it is evident that there are advantages and disadvantages of refactoring code and of the original and refactored VBA script.
+The advantages of refactoring code is that it creates a more condensed and cleaner script.
+It also runs the code more efficient with time while keeping the function intact.
+The disadvantage of refactoring code is having to make changes to code that already works and having to debug while making sure the code processes in the initial function.